 If you’re looking for free online management, you do have a few options.
 WiseBanyan offers free portfolio management starting at the $0 account minimum.
 You’ll still be charged for regular investment costs that accompany certain securities, which is non-negotiable, but you won’t be charged for the management of your account.
-Charles Schwab has the same account minimum as Fidelity Go: $5,000, but doesn’t charge for portfolio management.
+Schwab Intelligent Portfolios requires a minimum investment of $5,000, but it doesn’t charge for portfolio management.

 When you’re comparing each advisor, you’ll have to focus on what features matter the most to you.
 If it’s a large variety of account options, you might want Wealthfront or Betterment.
 If it’s low management fees, you may consider the companies that offer the service for free.
 Whatever you choose, it’ll be up to you and your current financial goals.

 Bottom Line: Should You Use Fidelity Go?